 Residents spoken with told the inspector that staff advised them yet respected their decision.
-All residents voiced only praise for the quality of care they received from staff, with one resident stating that staff assisted them but did not interfere, which they liked.
-Residents assured the inspector their right to make personal choices about their day- to-day care were upheld and they were listened to.
+All residents voiced only praise for the quality of care they received from staff.

+Residents assured the inspector their right to make personal choices about their dayto-day care was upheld and they were listened to.
 They were kept informed of their health status and of what was going on in the centre.